MOONARIJ UNVEILS NEW MOONJAR GLASS VASES | A TRIBUTE TO THE GLASSBLOWN SPHERE

 A focus on the mutability of power—its construction, subversion, and performance—carries throughout the exhibition.
 This is particularly evident in Simnett’s recent sculptural works, where familiar symbols are transformed into opulent, ornamental forms that question the nature of control: symbols of feminine beauty veer toward the grotesque, while sacrosanct rites of passage appear as lavishly embellished finger puppetry.
 These works subtly parody the reliquary—with its ornate enshrinement of power, sanctity, and devotion—serving instead to unravel the ambivalence, fetishization, and performativity of veneration.
 The merkin, a form of pubic covering dating back to the 16th century, makes a subtle appearance in the costuming for Leda Was a Swan, gesturing toward the historical and contemporary policing of gender and sexuality.
 Its paradoxical nature—as both a means of protection and an object of exposure—underscores its function as both armor or embellishment, a means of concealment or display, which Simnett further explores in a sculptural work that takes the form of a merkin case full of masquerade paraphernalia.

 A dreamlike sense of suspense and melancholy pervades a new series of oil paintings, which oscillate between intimate rituals and lavish spectacle.
 Seething beneath these seemingly disparate moments are intimate choreographies of dominance and submission—felt in the seduction of performance, the lull of social traditions, or the soft friction of being pushed just slightly too hard.
 Charades draws its title from the classic parlor game in which one person acts out a syllable while others guess the entire word or phrase.
-Yet, beyond its playful origins, the term “charade” has also come to signify a sham, a pretence, a mask, a mockery, or a false display—concepts that take on even greater urgency today in light of the performative nature of extremist politics and the erosion of truth in public discourse.
+Yet, beyond its playful origins, the term “charade” has also come to signify a sham, a pretense, a mockery, or a false display—Simnett pulls back the curtain to reveal the layers beneath the mask: performances that carry the weight of unspoken desires and resistant imaginaries.

 NOTES TO EDITORS: